rdamehta/rdamehta.github.io/_posts/2018-03-08-battle-of-clusters.markdown

 <img src="img/cluster_images/DBSCAN-vs-kmeans-vs-hierarchical_20_0.png" alt="flame" style="width: 700px;height: 700px"/>

 I found this one really fascinating.
-I could have probably fine tuned DBSCAN even more, but regardless it found 3 groups instead fo two. again highlighting the issue with clusters that have intradistances between points.
+I could have probably fine tuned DBSCAN even more, but regardless it found 3 groups instead fo two. again highlighting the issue with clusters that have different intradistances between points.
 AKA if cluster A has a distance of 1, and cluster B has a distance 2, this is problematic for our algorithm.

 I like how Kmeans and Agglomerative/Heirarchal attempt this.
 You can clearly see kmeans takes a mean centered approach and heirarchal takes a bottom up approach.